 Steroids deserve a special mention because they seem to be directly toxic to mast cells and can lead to a brief remission even when used alone.

 Since there is no single identifiable cause, MCTs are impossible to prevent.
-However, dogs that have had one mast cell tumor in their life are at risk for developing another mast cell tumor, so careful monitoring is recommended.
-Mast cell tumors are not contagious.
+However, dogs that have had one mast-cell tumor in their lives are at risk for developing another mast-cell tumor, so careful monitoring is recommended.
+Mast-cell tumors are not contagious.